 Then remove the glue lid and give the mixture a stir using your skewer or stick.
 The end of a paintbrush works well for mixing too.
 You may need to shake and stir several times to incorporate the paint until your glue is black.
 This how-to video of Maggy making black glue might be super helpful.

-2. Head over to I Heart Crafty Things to download your heart printable and print it onto your mixed media paper.
+2. Download your heart printable and print it onto your mixed media paper.
 As an alternative, draw your own design with a pencil on your mixed media paper.

 3. Before you begin tracing the heart printable with your black glue, test out the glue first on a napkin or separate piece of paper.
 Create some lines to experiment with the flow and spread of glue.
 Once you’re happy with the way the glue flows, use a steady hand to trace the lines of your heart printable with your black glue.